tkiraly/spec/spec.md

 ##### 4.3.1.3 Retransmission procedure

-The number of retransmissions (and their timing) for the same message where an acknowledgment is requested but not received is at the discretion of the end device and may be different for each end-device, it can also be set or adjusted from the network server.
+The number of retransmissions (and their timing) for the same message where an acknowledgment is requested but not received is at the discretion of the end device and may be different for each end-device.

-> **Note:** Some example timing diagrams of the acknowledge mechanism are given in Chapter 18.
+> **Note:** Some example timing diagrams of the acknowledge mechanism are given in Chapter 19.

 > **Note:** If an end-device has reached its maximum number of retransmissions without receiving an acknowledgment, it can try to regain connectivity by moving to a lower data rate with longer reach.
 It is up to the end-device to retransmit the message again or to forfeit that message and move on.

 > **Note:** If the network server has reached its maximum number of retransmissions without receiving an acknowledgment, it will generally consider the end-device as unreachable until it receives further messages from the end-device.
 It is up to the network server to retransmit the message once connectivity to the end-device in question is regained or to forfeit that message and move on.

-> **Note:** The recommended data rate back-off strategy during retransmissions is described in Chapter 18.4
+> **Note:** The recommended data rate back-off strategy during retransmissions is described in Chapter 19.4

 ##### 4.3.1.4 Frame pending bit (FPending in FCtrl, downlink only)

 The frame pending bit (**FPending**) is only used in downlink communication, indicating that the gateway has more data pending to be sent and therefore asking the end-device to open another receive window as soon as possible by sending another uplink message.

-The exact use of **FPending** bit is described in Chapter 18.3.
+The exact use of **FPending** bit is described in Chapter 19.3.

 ##### 4.3.1.5 Frame counter (FCnt)

 Each end-device has two frame counters to keep track of the number of data frames sent uplink to the network server (FCntUp), incremented by the end-device and received by the end-device downlink from the network server (FCntDown), which is incremented by the network server.
 The network server tracks the uplink frame counter and generates the downlink counter for each end-device.
-After a join accept, the frame counters on the enddevice and the frame counters on the network server for that end-device are reset to 0.
-Subsequently FCntUp and FCntDown are incremented at the sender side by 1 for each data frame sent in the respective direction.
+After a JoinReq – JoinAccept message exchange or a reset for a personalized end-device, the frame counters on the end-device and the frame counters on the network server for that end-device are reset to 0.
+Subsequently FCntUp and FCntDown are incremented at the sender side by 1 for each new data frame sent in the respective direction.
 At the receiver side, the corresponding counter is kept in sync with the value received provided the value received has incremented compared to the current counter value and is less than the value specified by MAX\_FCNT\_GAP<sup>[1](#fn10)</sup> after considering counter rollovers.
-If this difference is greater than the value of MAX\_FCNY\_GAP then too many data frames have been lost then subsequent will be discarded.
+If this difference is greater than the value of MAX\_FCNT\_GAP then too many data frames have been lost then subsequent will be discarded.
+The FCnt is not incremented in case of multiple transmissions of an unconfirmed frame (see NbTrans parameter), or in the case of a confirmed frame that is not acknowledged.

 The LoRaWAN allows the use of either 16-bits or 32-bits frame counters.
 The network side needs to be informed out-of-band about the width of the frame counter implemented in a given end-device.
 If a 16-bits frame counter is used, the **FCnt** field can be used directly as the counter value, possibly extended by leading zero octets if required.
 If a 32-bits frame counter is used, the **FCnt** field corresponds to the least-significant 16 bits of the 32-bits frame counter (i.e., FCntUp for data frames sent uplink and FCntDown for data frames sent downlink).